EuranetPlus/map-europe/README.md

 2. Change the "vercelURL" in the in the [feature configuration file](src/lib/stores/config-features.js)
 3. Run the "Create iFrame code" workflow in the Actions tab above

 The correct iframe code can then be copied from the [IFRAME.md](IFRAME.md), which is generated uniquely for each project when running the script.
-This unique iframe is necessary